University Grounds - Greenville, SC

 Furman holds an important place in the annals of the Palmetto State's football history, having been one of the participants in the state's first college football games, held in December 1889 and January 1890 against Wofford.
 Though the Mountaineers, as they were then known, likely practiced somewhere on their own campus, details are scarce.
 Reflecting on his time as manager of the football team from 1895-1896, alumnus James A. Hoyt recalled that "material was very scarce; there was no football field to speak of... no proper playing field."

 Period reports are not entirely clear on where the 1918 grounds were.
-Preliminary reports ahead of baseball season said that "old diamond at the campus" could be fixed up for a small sum; presumably, this is the same location as the old grounds.
+Preliminary searches indicated that "old diamond at the campus" could be fixed up for a small sum; presumably, this is the same location as the old grounds, but it was not stated as definitively.
 Further validating this point is a scathing editorial printed in Furman Hornet complaining of the much-delayed Manly Field project, which opined that:

 The old field in question is full of small ditches and washes, and is bordered on all sides by great oak trees, the roots of which grow above the ground in many places, making the playing of baseball and football very difficult and causing many bruises and sprains to the players.
 The old field is very small, being cooped in on three sides by the city streets and on the other by the buildings of the University.
 The old field is not surrounded by a fence and when games are played many persons see them without paying the regular admission.

-This tirade likely refers to the same trees hemming in the field that the Spinners' owners complained of back in 1910.
-Additional faults to the revived home grounds included the continued lack of most permanent seating (benches were reportedly built for female spectators; male viewers were not so fortunate) and the presence of a non-negligable incline on the baseball diamond's left field side.
+This tirade likely refers to the same trees hemming in the field that the columnist complained of in 1903.
+Additional faults to the revived home grounds included the continued lack of most permanent seating (benches were reportedly built for female spectators) and the presence of a non-negligable incline on the baseball diamond's left field side.
 Despite (or perhaps thanks to) these shortcomings, the field was pressed into service in short order: the team went from having "no field" in late January 1918 to being game-ready in mid-March.
 The field was used through the 1919 baseball season, after which it was replaced by Manly Field [4].

 So where was this field, then?
 Though I've been unable to locate the field on a period map, we have a few context clues.
 The Hornet author's rant hinted that it was an on-campus space closely hemmed in by roadways, and mentions it was developed with the original campus back in 1852.
 And though no period descriptions (from either its initial usage or the 1918 revival) have been found, three articles from 1919 and 1920 note it was "in front of the library" and faced by Montague Hall.
 That puts the field on the western part of campus, along Howe Street.
-Whether the map was north or south of Elkin Choice Avenue (modern-day Bradshaw Street) has been determined based on an undated aerial image showing heavy wear to the north side of the library.
-The location was slated for beautification and planted with grass in early 1920 [5].
+Whether the grounds were north or south of Elkin Choice Avenue (modern-day Bradshaw Street) has been determined based on the available images, which largely show the Main Building in the somewhat near background.
+The location was slated for beautification and planted with grass in early 1920.
+Aerial images make clear the grounds were used either for intramural or practice athletics through at least the late 1960s [5].

-Following a boom in enrollment following World War II and the GI Bill, Furman began looking to expand.
-In 1955, they opened a third campus (the Women's Campus, which was Furman's old campus before 1854, was the second) north of Greenville and held the first classes.
+Following a boom in enrollment in the wake of World War II, Furman began looking to expand.
+In 1955, they opened a third campus (the Women's Campus rounded out the bunch) north of Greenville, holding some classes that fall while continuing to support the older campuses.
 The Paladins finally consolidated the university into a single campus in 1961 and decided to lease the old grounds to help pay off the construction debts.
-The southern portion of the men's campus was developed in the early 1960s, but it took until 1969 for the Bell Tower Shopping Center to open on the land of the former athletic field; construction had begun in the late 1960s [7].
+The southern portion of the men's campus was developed in the early 1960s, but it took until late 1968 for construction to start on the land of the former athletic field.
+Work on the Bell Tower Shopping Center began in 1968, and the center's first shop opened in 1970.

 A map of Furman's campus in 1920.
-The assumed location of University Grounds is about where the number "2" is shown [6]
+The assumed location of University Grounds is about where the number "2" is shown.
+Montague Hall, which featured prominently in locational descriptors of the field (but not extant images) can be seen to the south [8]

 Approximate location of University Grounds on a modern map of Greenville.